Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 Before the gun launched the start of 199 skiers, pictures were taken, inhabitants from Sisimiut’s old folks’ home waved little flags of various nations and town gawkers filled the stadium.
 All participants were laden with a backpack stuffed with a puffy jacket, an extra pair of mittens or socks, snacks to supplement the aid station offerings of bread squares, chocolate, and energy bars, an emergency kit and a cup clipped to the outside for grabbing warm energy drinks along the course.

 The race followed a circuitous groomed route to the Race Camp, where we spent two bone-chilling post-ski nights in tents.
 The chosen living arena (a location which changes yearly depending on snow conditions) is encircled by the white-capped, jagged peaks that jut dramatically from Greenland’s vast and open landscape.
-This temporary village becomes a tight-knit community — an oasis where racers and volunteers warm up, eat, rest, and take care of those who need extra help on each race day.
+This temporary village becomes an oasis where racers and volunteers warm up, eat, rest, and take care of those who need extra help on each race day.

+My energy was spent after crossing the finish line and yet there was no reprieve.
 We still had to locate our sleeping bags in a pile of snow, arrange them within a cold tent and change out of wet layers.
-I eventually found my bundle of clothing among 198 other piles of gear, trudged to the warming tent and plopped down on the plywood floor underneath the canvas cover to recover.
+I eventually found my bundle of clothing among 198 other piles of gear.
+I trudged to the warming tent and plopped down on the plywood floor underneath the canvas cover to recover.
 It seems that being of an “older age” required me to take a moment to rest my aching tendons, stretch my stiff joints and recover for the evening organization ahead.
 Eventually, I made my way to the neighboring food tent, warmed a bag of Indian food over a camp stove and shared a hot cup of tea with others while swapping ski tales.

 Sleeping attire for a night at -19°F included a caribou skin to insulate my base pad, two sleeping bags (double bagged!), long underwear, mid layers, a Gore-Tex shell jacket, gloves, and a hat.
 Luxury, Arctic-style.